holyspiritomb/libby-userscript/README.md

 2. Install:

-    * Install the script directly from GitHub through this link: [Install](https://github.com/holyspiritomb/goodreads-libby-userscript/raw/main/goodreads-libby.user.js).
+    * Install the script directly from GitHub through one of these links: [Install](https://github.com/holyspiritomb/libby-userscript/raw/main/goodreads-libby.user.js) | [Install via Adguard for Android](https://github.com/holyspiritomb/libby-userscript/raw/main/goodreads-libby-adguard.user.js)

 ## Usage

-Go to the libby web app's main menu (https://libbyapp.com/interview/menu) and click the "Save Libraries" button.
+Go to the [Libby webapp's main menu](https://libbyapp.com/interview/menu) and click the "Save Libraries" button.

 ![The Save Libraries button](./libby.png)

-Then, search for a book on Goodreads.
-When you've found a book, the userscript will search across all your libby libraries and show the results on the left side of the screen.
+Then, search for a book on Goodreads or Amazon.
+When you've found a book, the userscript will search across all your libby libraries and show the results.

 ![The search results on Goodreads](./goodreads.png)